patrickenfuego/FFEncoder/README.md

 ## About

 FFEncoder is a simple script that allows you to pass dynamic parameters to ffmpeg without needing to modify complicated CLI arguments for each source.
 As much as I love the ffmpeg suite, it can be complicated to learn and use; the syntax is extensive, and many of the arguments are not easy to remember unless you use them often.
 The goal of FFEncoder is to take common encoding workflows and make them easier, while continuing to leverage the power and flexibility of the ffmpeg tool chain.

+Capability can be further expanded with the [VapourSynth](https://www.vapoursynth.com/) frameserver.
+FFEncoder fully supports audio, subtitle, and chapter options and will mux the streams together for you after the encode finishes.
+Other than video filtering options, every parameter available works with VapourSynth scripts.

 Check out the [wiki](https://github.com/patrickenfuego/FFEncoder/wiki) for additional information.